yoelhor/vid-logic-app/README.md

 1. Copy the content of the [parameters.josn](./Azure-Logic-app/parameters.json) file and add it to the editor.
 1. Edit the following:
     1. **DidAuthority** the authority that uniquely identifies your verified id environment.
     1. **AcceptedIssuers** - In this collection, you specify the DID authorities of organizations you trust.
 In most cases, this should be your verified ID DID authority (the same value as the DidAuthority).
 However, there are scenarios where you may also want to accept verified ID credentials issued by other organizations.
-In this case, add more DID authorities as needed..
+In this case, add more DID authorities as needed.
     1. **CallbackUrl** the callback URL which is the endpoint that Microsoft Entra Verified ID uses to notify your application about the request progress.
 You will update it later.
     1. **ApiKey** is the “API key” for securing callback notifications sent by Microsoft Entra verified ID to your application.
-You can generate a value like a secret.
+You can generate a secret with free tools like <https://jwtsecrets.com/#generator>.
     1. **StorageAccountName** with the storage account associated with your Azure Logic App.

 ## 7. Create the presentation workflow